WebCloud/statelybr/README.md

 ## Basic Use Case
-1. Download StatelyBrazil to your computer.
+1. Download StatelyBR to your computer.
-2. Copy the `statelybrazil/assets/` and `statelybrazil/assets/` to your project public folder.
+2. Copy the `statelybr/assets/` and `statelybr/assets/` to your project public folder.
-3. Add the `statelybrazil.css` to the head of your document.
+3. Add the `statelybr.css` to the head of your document.
-``<link rel="stylesheet" href="assets/css/statelybrasil.css">``
+``<link rel="stylesheet" href="assets/css/statelybr.css">``

 Then add this markup to the page:
 ```html